Inflation cheat sheet: How to invest when inflation is high

 Rising oil price3

 The oil price is key to long-term inflation expectations.
-WTI reached almost USD 85 per barrel in October 2021, the highest level in almost seven years.
+WTI rose above USD 120 per barrel in March 2022, the highest price since 2008.
 While the oil price has come down somewhat, it’s still sharply higher than a year ago.

 4 factors pushing inflation up over the long term